 Some PFAS are so persistent that they don’t degrade in the environment—so levels will only get higher over time if their use continues.

 The solutions to this problem exist—we just need leaders to implement them.
 Alternatives to packaging with PFAS are readily available and competitively priced.
 And because of growing concern, major retailers from Whole Foods to McDonald’s have committed to phasing PFAS out of their packaging.
-Washington, Maine, New York, and Vermont have all passed bans on PFAS in food packaging that will take effect soon.
+Six states have already passed bans on PFAS in food packaging that will take effect soon.
 As retailers, municipalities, and states take the lead, momentum for Congressional action grows.

 How are Americans exposed to PFAS through food packaging?